 In For Marx Althusser does remark on the end of the state and the dictatorship of the proletariat: “It is difficult here to avoid relating together the necessity to prepare and realize an important historical mutation (the transition to communism, the end of the dictatorship of the proletariat, the withering-away of the State apparatus, presupposing the creation of new forms of political, economic and cultural organization, corresponding to this transition) on the one hand – and, on the other, the historical conditions in which this transition must be put into effect.”
 But what remains unclear through much of Althusser’s work is if the emancipation of the workers and destruction of the state is taken to mean that the proletariat can abolish itself.

 In political terms, too, these theories have severe shortcomings.
-In the early Althusser (For Marx and Reading ‘Capital’) the conflation of experience and ideology, along with Marxism as a ‘problematic’ that exists among other sciences without any ground outside its own logic, leads to transforming political struggle into the act of theorizing for the purpose of producing anti-ideological science: “Any connection between science and society, and science and class, was denied except in the negative form of epistemological obstacles…” Later, after his self-critiques and “Reply to John Lewis”, Marxism would become the science, though the theory of ideology would remain similar (but would contain certain elaborations).
-This variant – in part influenced by a further turn to Maoism as a “left critique of Stalinism” – would end up promoting volunteerism.
-Inspired in part by the Cultural Revolution, this later Althusserian turn would surprisingly reintroduce a notion of the class struggle as the expression of overdetermined contradiction.
+In the early Althusser (For Marx and Reading ‘Capital’) the conflation of experience and ideology, along with Marxism as a ‘problematic’ that exists among other sciences without any ground outside its own logic, leads to transforming political struggle into the act of theorizing for the purpose of producing anti-ideological science: “Any connection between science and society, and science and class, was denied except in the negative form of epistemological obstacles…” Later, after his self-critiques and “Reply to John Lewis”, Marxism would become the science, though the theory of ideology would remain similar (but with certain original elaborations).
+This variant – in part influenced by a turn to Maoism as a “left critique of Stalinism” – would end up promoting volunteerism.
+Inspired in part by the Cultural Revolution, this later Althusserian orientation would surprisingly reintroduce a notion of the class struggle as the expression of overdetermined contradiction.
 Class struggle became the “motor of history,” and not man but “the masses make history.”
 Marxist science, the science, also necessitates an “ideological class struggle,” a “class struggle in theory.”
-Class struggle is the very means by which materialism counteracts idealism, a theory that looked surprisingly akin to the early Lukacs’ (Hegelian!) view of the proletarian “viewpoint” as expressing a unique truth of social totality.
+Class struggle is the very means by which materialism counteracts idealism, a theory that looked surprisingly akin to the early Lukacs’s (Hegelian!) view of the proletarian “viewpoint” as expressing a unique truth of social totality.
 Unlike Lukacs, however, Althusser still rejected any concept of a “subject’ or “maker” of history: class struggle is the “motor” that men express as though it were a social structure itself, rather than the means by which people take agency over their own needs to shape society.
 “Voluntarist when it comes to class struggle, Althusser courts the charge of structural necessitarianism when it comes to agency.
 History – social reproduction and transformation – is inexplicable according to either. … Althusser opted for the worst of both worlds in retaining strict anti-humanist theoretical protocols while relaxing structural causality to accord an exorbitant role to class struggle.”
 If ideology comes from the fact of living in society, but Marxist theory and science are intended to counteract ideology through class struggle, but class struggle is akin to a social structure without subjectivity which individuals express, then what good is Marxist theory and science overall?
 What does it actually dispel or move us towards?
 How does this autonomous theory and science actually analyze society which also produces ideology when these things are also changing?

 Early Althusser (and his co-authors in Reading Capital) certainly try to provide theoretical answers, but their reliance on an explanation of autonomous theory – a mix of ontology and epistemology – and the over-utilization of the epistemological break leads to a politics where theory cannot be related to class struggle in a clear way.
 Intellectuals who theorize must do away with ideology scientifically, but how this is to direct revolutionary action is unclear.
 The self-critique afterwords is too hasty and too quick to make Marxism “the science” while making class struggle in-and-of-itself the only motor of social change without having a real concrete analysis of what class struggle is, instead making class struggle a structure unto itself.